Frequently Asked Questions

 What do you specialize in?

-Children ages 6-9 in the Primary class continue developing in social skills, literacy, written expression, and mathematics.
-Reading and math content is taught whole-group, small-group, and individually, based on the unique needs of each student cohort.
-Classroom-based assessments determine which concepts will be covered each school year.
+Participants ages 7–10 in our Elementary cohorts continue expanding their interpersonal skills, literacy, written expression, and mathematical milestones.
+Reading and mathematics focus blocks are addressed through whole-group, small-group, and individualized consulting based on the unique needs of each specific cohort.
+Programmatic assessments determine which core concepts will be emphasized during each annual service cycle.

-Children ages 4-13 are eligible to be admitted to C.L.A.S.S.
+Participants ages 4–13 are eligible for cohort placement with C.L.A.S.S.
 Homeschool Enrichment.
-C.L.A.S.S. does not discriminate based on race, creed, color, national origin, sex, honorably discharged veteran or military status, marital status, gender, sexual orientation, age, religion, or ability of the children or their parents.
-Parent/Guardian acceptance of the Guiding Principles for C.L.A.S.S. are required.
-Christian Liberty Academic Social Supports, LLC seeks to meet the needs of homeschool parents, but recognizes that not all families have the same beliefs and may not be comfortable having their children as participants of this enrichment center.
+C.L.A.S.S. does not discriminate based on race, creed, color, national origin, sex, honorably discharged veteran or military status, marital status, sex, age, religion, or the individual abilities of the participants or their parents.
+Parent/Guardian acceptance of the C.L.A.S.S.
+Guiding Principles is required.
+Christian Liberty Academic Social Supports, LLC seeks to meet the diverse needs of homeschool parents, but recognizes that families maintain varied baseline beliefs and respects the choice of any family who may not feel aligned with our professional faith-based consulting and assessment environment.

-Are Summer Day Camps different than the academic school year?
+Are summer programs different than the academic year?

 Can C.L.A.S.S. satisfy my Washington state homeschool certification requirements?

 Yes!
-As a state certified teacher with endorsements in K-8 general education and K-12 special education, our Director, Audra Keyanna can serve as the certificated teacher and provide oversight for your homeschool program.
-You will receive the additional service of assistance developing learning objectives for your child, on-site academic enrichment for six hours per week, and state-required assessment.
+As a state-certificated educator with endorsements in K–8 general education and K–12 special education, our Director, Audra Keyanna, can serve as your qualified certificated teacher to provide formal oversight for your home-based instruction program.
+This premium service includes expert assistance in developing your required learning objectives, on-site academic enrichment blocks for six hours per week, and your statutory annual educational assessment.

 What are the rates for your services?